pgr-me/markdown-cv/index.md

 <!--2019.1-2019.8-->
 `2019` __Lead Data Scientist__ Washington, DC

-*Automation of Survey Data Processing.* Designed data processing pipeline for global, multi-million dollar polling project to automate country-level survey data cleaning processes that used to be carried out manually.
+*Automation of Survey Data Processing* Designed data processing pipeline for global, multi-million dollar polling project to automate country-level survey data cleaning processes that used to be carried out manually.
 Impact: Processing time reduced from up to three months to less than three hours per survey.

-*Hierarchical Personality Clustering.* Trained ensemble of dimensionality reduction and hierarchical Gaussian mixture models to cluster personality assessment data into hierarchically organized personality types.
+*Hierarchical Personality Clustering* Trained ensemble of dimensionality reduction and hierarchical Gaussian mixture models to cluster personality assessment data into hierarchically organized personality types.

 *[Automating Scientific Knowledge Extraction](https://github.com/GallupGovt/multivac)* As part of an AI project for a defense research entity to create an ensemble of models to generate hypotheses for a domain of knowledge, I 1) built a research article scraping tool to retrieve and process open source papers and 2) developed a script to parse Markov Logic Network data and store it in a graph database.